rduenasf/birding/docs/birds/norsho.md

 scientific_name: "Spatula clypeata"
 order: "Anseriformes"
 family: "Anatidae (Ducks, Geese, and Waterfowl)"
 description: "Spatula clypeata is a species of bird in the Anatidae (Ducks, Geese, and Waterfowl) family.
 It has been observed 29 times.
+It has been photographed.
 It has been recorded."
 species_group: "Waterfowl"
 species_code: "norsho"

 sidebar_position: 338
-sidebar_class_name: " has-audio"
+sidebar_class_name: "has-photo has-audio"
 tags:
   - Anseriformes
   - Anatidae (Ducks, Geese, and Waterfowl)
   - Waterfowl
-  - Needs Photo
+  - Has Photo
   - Has Audio
 ---